StephanoH/smart_mirror/README.md

 Fonts used:

+-Roboto Condensed through Google Fonts
 -Weather Icons is a font used to show the current weather as, well, an icon.
-It was created by Erik Flowers, at https://github.com/erikflowers/weather-iconsw
+It was created by Erik Flowers, at https://github.com/erikflowers/weather-icons